 Finally, these scripts add dashes to phone numbers when there is no caller ID name available for an incoming call, so the numbers are easier to understand via speech and read in Braille.

 There are no known system requirements for these scripts beyond those for MicroSIP itself.
 However, JAWS versions older than 15.0 have not been carefully tested with these scripts.
-JAWS versions older than the latest update of JAWS 11.0 will not work with these scripts.
+JAWS versions older than 13.0 will not work with these scripts.
 The scripts were written against MicroSIP versions 3.3.5 and 3.3.8.